tbduong/public_library_app/README.md

 Rails.application.routes.draw do

-  get "/sign_in", to: "sessions#new"
+  get "/sign_in", to: "sessions#new", as: 'new_session'

-  post "/sessions", to: "sessions#create"
+  post "/sessions", to: "sessions#create", as: 'sessions'

 end
 ```